openjck/domainspy/README.md

 domainspy uses the [namecheap.domains.check method](https://www.namecheap.com/support/api/methods/domains/check.aspx)
 of the [Namecheap API](https://www.namecheap.com/support/api/intro.aspx).

-Fair warning: I don't plan to do much with this project.
-Feature requests probably won't be fulfilled in a timely manner, if at all.
-I created this for my own use, but I wanted to share it here so that others could learn from it and fork it as needed.
+Fair warning: I created this project for my own use.
+I don't plan to fulfill feature requests.
+I published this code on GitHub under an open-source license so that others could learn from it and fork it as needed.
+Thanks for understanding.

 ## Usage

 ### Set up

-1. Set up the API
 1. Sign up for a free [Namecheap API](https://www.namecheap.com/support/api/intro.aspx) account
     * If Namecheap doesn't respond to your request for API access within a couple of days, contact support.
-They can usually speed things up.
+They can speed things up.
     * You don't need to request sandbox API access unless you plan to modify or test this script.
-    2. Make note of your username and API key
+    * Make note of your username and API key
-    3. Whitelist your IP address in the Namecheap API settings
+2. Whitelist your IP address in the Namecheap API settings
-2. Create a file named *domains.json* at the root of this repository.
+3. Create a file named *domains.json* at the root of this repository.
 The file should be an array of strings, where each string is a domain that you want to monitor.
 For example: